What meat is OK for IBS?

 An IBS flare-up can be frustrating and may cause a range of digestive symptoms.
 If you’re experiencing a flare, there are several at-home remedies you can try, such as gut-directed hypnotherapy, removing high-FODMAP foods from your diet, heat therapy, avoiding caffeine, exercising, and reducing stress.

-READ ALSO: What should I do after diploma in ITI?
+READ ALSO: What did Zuckerberg do in high school?

 Is Bacon bad for IBS?